 Executive Summary

 In 2024, the Washington Legislature passed HB 2301, directing the Department of Ecology to convene a Food Donation Workgroup to identify strategies to expand the rescue and donation of surplus edible food from commercial sources.
-This work supports the state’s goals under the 2019 Food Waste Reduction Actto cut food waste by 50% by 2030, while advancing food security and climate objectives.
+This work supports the state’s goals under the 2019 Food Waste Reduction Act (RCW 70A.205.715) to cut food waste by 50% by 2030, while advancing food security and climate objectives.
 [2021 and 2023 law build including workgroup focus quote]

 Hunger relief needs are growing—one in four Washingtonians relied on food assistance in 2024, with a record 13 million visits to hunger relief organizations (WSDA, 2024).
-At the same time, an estimated 480,000 tons of surplus food are generated annually from food service, retail, and manufacturing sectors (ReFED, 2025) much of it edible and recoverable.
+At the same time, an estimated 480,000 tons of surplus food are generated annually from food service, retail, and manufacturing sectors (ReFED, 2025) much of it is still edible and recoverable.

-To address this critical need, Ecology convened eight meetings from July 2024 to April 2025, with 41 the Workgroup members, gathering insights through discussion, surveys, and review of national best practices.
+To address this critical need, Ecology convened eight meetings from July 2024 to April 2025, with 41 the Workgroup members from diverse sectors, gathering insights through discussion, surveys, and review of national best practices.
 Members identified persistent barriers—such as limited funding, staffing, and infrastructure, and opportunities for improved coordination and standardization.

 The Workgroup reached consensus on nine (9) actionable recommendations to improve Washington’s food rescue system.
 Key priorities include expanding scalable pilot programs and infrastructure, increasing grant funding for surplus food recovery, investing in school-based food rescue efforts, and securing sustainable long-term funding.